 An urologist must be specially trained to read prostate MRI and identify the area of interest (suspected tumor).
-The urologist must also “segment” or input the prostate outline into the computer to facilitate matching MRI and TRUS shapes.
+The prostate outline is inputted into the computer to facilitate matching MRI and TRUS shapes.
 Special software is necessary that can recognize both types of images, assign “coordinates” to each type, and match (register) the images, coordinate by coordinate.
 This is called image registration or co-registration, and it overlays the live TRUS image onto the static MRI image.
 The result a synthetic 3D image of the patient’s gland that is quite accurate, but not perfect, due to small variables such as patient movement or inaccurate segmentation.
 The final 3D image can be manipulated on the computer screen so the urologist can view it from every angle, and the suspicious area is highlighted within the image.

 To get the idea, imagine you insert several photos of your face from various angles into a computer that can scan and read them.
 Now imagine a friend taking a video all around your face, and the video image inputted into the same computer, which matches the live video with the still photos.
 The computer now blends all the images and creates a 3D view of you that looks like a Pixar image of yourself.
 Your friend can use the computer mouse to rotate the Pixar image of you from different angles.
 The resemblance may be quite remarkable, but there may be some slight differences or distortions.

-Prostate MRI Ultrasound Fusion imaging is done in the urologist’s office to help identify the target area for the biopsy and guide needles into it.
+Prostate MRI Ultrasound Fusion imaging is done in the with a partnering radiology office to help identify the target area for the biopsy and guide needles into it.

 Experts agree that targeted MRI Ultrasound Fusion Guided Biopsies are generally more accurate than traditional TRUS biopsies (ultrasound only) in detecting and diagnosing prostate cancer.
 Depending on the software or fusion device, the computer may help plan the sampling based on the target area(s) within the gland as depicted in the fused images.
 The urologist using fusion technology can follow the plan or override it.
 This includes the number of needles and angle of approach.
 The real-time TRUS verifies the placement of the needles, which show up on the monitor.